Site Directory

 If you don't have the full version, I strongly recommend buying it.
 Think about it this way... with a D30 (or any other serious digital camera), your investment certainly justifies having the best software to make your pictures the best that they can be.
 Once you learn how to use it, you won't regret the investment.

-Here's the Photoshop (full version) fix
+Here's the Photoshop fix

 Screenshots from Adobe PhotoShop version 6.1